 Check the Facebook page for opening times and the menu.

-But when I do make it to Belgium's fashion city, Sybille always takes me to a coffee bar I hadn't been to yet.
+But when I do make it to Belgium's fashion city, Sybille always takes me to one of the coffee shops I haven't been to yet.
 She's been living in and around Antwerp her entire life and knows where to find all the coffee bars.
 This time she took me to Cafématic.

-In a quiet street close to the alternative Kammenstraat and fancy Nationalystraat, Cafématic is a place where you'll most likely only spot locals (or friends of locals, like me).
-It has a rather vintage interior.
-In fact, it looks a bit like an old school cafeteria.
+In a quiet street close to the alternative Kammenstraat and fancy Nationalystraat, Cafématic is a place locals hang out.
+It has a vintage interior and looks a bit like an old school cafeteria.
 Luckily, there are only waiters here, no teachers.

 Cafématic serves lunch, snacks, and sweets, but is best known for its special hot drinks (ginger coffee, anyone?) and homemade lemonades.
-The coffee brand served here is Illy.
+The coffee is the Illy brand.

-I went for the vegetable soup as I was a bit hungry (surprise, surprise) and it was really good.
-Didn't have a coffee, though, so I can't say if you'll find the best coffee in Antwerp here or not.
+I was a bit hungry (surprise, surprise) so ordered vegetable soup, it was really good and served with a decent amount of bread.
+I didn't have a coffee, so I can't say if you'll find the best coffee in Antwerp here or not.

-We'd only had a light breakfast and surely it wasn't a good idea to step into a museum hungry.
-The growling of our stomachs would prevent us from paying our full attention to the exhibition.
-And so we decided to check Goesting out.
+We'd only had a light breakfast and surely it wasn't a good idea to step into a museum hungry?!
+So we decided to check Goesting out.

 So many options!

-You could have different kinds of breakfast sandwiches, eggs, an elaborate breakfast, pancakes… and then there were also the light lunch options, like soup.
-I have to admit, though, that both my friend Sybille and I had immediately made up our minds.
+You could have different kinds of breakfast sandwiches, eggs, an elaborate breakfast, pancakes… and there were the light lunch options, like soup.
+I have to admit, though, we both immediately made up our minds.

-We would order a boke met choco (or: slices of bread with Nutella spread).
-Because we knew our choice was a little unhealthy and to keep up appearances we also considered the other options, but not really.
-A boke met choco and a coffee it would be.
+We would order a boke met choco.
+We knew our choice was a little unhealthy and to keep up appearances we also considered the other options, but not really.
+Bread, Nutella and coffee it would be!

-I've never been much of a coffee drinker, but now that coffee bars have become trendy in Belgium as well and an increasing amount of places is offering coffee with another flavor, like chocolate or hazelnut, I'm starting to grow fond of the liquid that does wake me up better than tea does (Sorry, cup of tea, but you're still my favorite!).
+I've never been much of a coffee drinker, but now coffee shops have become trendy in Belgium and an increasing amount of places are offering coffee with another flavor, like chocolate or hazelnut, I'm starting to grow fond of the liquid that wakes me up better than tea (sorry, cup of tea, you're still my favorite!).

-When I was working on my Antwerp City Guide, a friend of mine recommended that I check out Revista.
-Revista is a coffee bar in Antwerp's hip “Het Zuid” or south area where you can also get some snacks and light lunch, but that's not what's special about it (obviously).
+When I was working on my Antwerp City Guide, a friend of mine recommended I check out Revista.
+A cafe in Antwerp's hip “Het Zuid” or south area where you can also get some snacks and light lunch, but that's not what's special about it (obviously).

-Revista is called “Revista” because it has a selection of magazines that customers can choose from and read in while they're having a drink or food.
+It's called”Revista” because of the selection of magazines customers can choose to read while they're having a drink or food.

-That's a cool concept as is, but I particularly liked it because the magazines you find at Revista aren't the typical gossip magazines you find in the newspaper store.
-They're more niche, more specialist and more themed magazines about interior design, nature and so on.
+The magazines you find at Revista aren't the typical gossip magazines you find in the newsagent.
+They're more niche, specialist and themed magazines about interior design, nature and so on.

-Each day you can order freshly made soup for lunch and that's what I did when I was there.
-I have to admit I forgot what kind of soup it was, but I do remember finishing my bowl, so it must have been good.
+Everyday you can order freshly made soup for lunch and that's just what I did.
+I have to admit I forgot what kind of soup it was, but I do remember finishing my bowl, must have been good!